-This is a free tool that can run on multiple operating systems like MAC, Linux, or BSD, etc. Apart from the free version, there is one enterprise version too that is named Ansible Tower and it is generally used to enjoy maximum benefits by industries.
-In this Ansible Tutorial for Beginners, we will start our discussion with what is Ansible, History of Ansible, features, installation, architecture, and more.
+Ansible is an open-source configuration management tool. used for IT tasks such as configuration management, application deployment, in-service orchestration, and provisioning.
+This is an easy task to set up this highly efficient and powerful tool.
+This is a free tool that can run on multiple operating systems like MAC, Linux, or BSD, etc. Apart from the free version, there is one enterprise version to that is named Ansible Tower, and it is generally used to enjoy maximum benefits by industries.
+And Ansible is rapidly rising to the top in the world of automation tools.

 In Ansible, playbooks are used to describe the automation tasks in a very simple programming language i.e. YAML.
 Ansible was programmed for multi-tier deployment that could manage multiple inter-related systems together.

 - It was Feb 2012, when Ansible project was started for the first time.

 - Initially, it was named “Ansible Works” by the founder of the tool.

 - In 2015, The tool was acquired by the RedHat and later it was moved under the roof of IBM.

 - Under the IBM guidance, it was renamed as Ansible and running successfully till the date.

 These days, the demand for QA testing course is continuously going high because of the excellent career scope it brings.
 If you are all set to grow your career in Ansible, think of joining a professional training program.